 For example, in Wildwood NJ, there are Fireworks over Morey Piers each and every Friday.
 And in Point Pleasant Beach, NJ, Jenkinson’s light up the night every single Thursday all summer long.
 And up in Coney Island, there’s fireworks every friday night along with a whole fireworks week at the Cyclone’s ballpark.
 And the Somerset Patriots, in Bridgewater NJ, where many of the shots for this blog were made, have frequent fireworks nights.
 Are you getting the big picture?
 Small-time baseball stadiums are a great source of fireworks!
 And with hundreds of teams across North America, that’s a lot of chances for capturing fireworks after a ballgame!

 Montreal, Quebec, hosts the International Fireworks Festival on Saturdays throughout the summer, and there’s Fireworks every Friday on Hawaii at the Hilton Hawaiian Village.
-Here’s a listing for Chicago.
-And Philly.
+Here’s what’s happening in Philly.

 Themed Festivals, State Fairs and Church Carnivals almost always have a fireworks night, and there’s hundreds upon hundreds of local milestones and celebrations marked with Fireworks.
 Search the web, check out tourism and travel sites, local entertainment guides, and you’ll likely find some cool fireworks displays to shoot!